PhpSQLiteAdmin

 phpSQLiteAdmin is a name of two independent web applications, written in PHP, for managing SQLite databases.

 phpSQLiteAdmin is a web-based client which leverages PHP scripting and the SQLite file-database system to provide a simple way for users to create databases, create tables, and query their own data using non-industry-standard SQLite syntax.

+By now they seem like two abandoned projects.

+Currently both can be replaced by phpLiteAdmin (with support for SQLite2 and SQLite3) or PhpMinAdmin (now Adminer, which in addition to SQLite supports MySQL, MariaDB and PostgreSQL).